RoBOPPics/BB/_pages/app-man-coreController.md

 ## Settings

-The three Settings on this page allow you to turn three services On and Off.
+The three Settings on this page allow you to turn the Location, Rover and Reloader services On and Off.

-If you do not have the Ball Reloader and/or Rover attached or turned ON, it is best to turn them off here.
+You may wish to not use the Rover and Reloader for various reasons, and you can therefore turn them off.

-If you are using the BallBOPPer in a location that is not a tennis court, such as your driveway or backyard, then you must turn the Location Service OFF, otherwise the robot will indicate an ERROR.
+If you are using the BallBOPPer in a location that is not a tennis court, such as your driveway or backyard, then the BallBOPPer will not be able to determine its location and will indicate an ERROR.

+Also note that when you turn the Location service off, it also turns off the Rover and Reloader services.
+None of these three services will operate if you are not on a tennnis court.

 With the Location Service turned off, you will need to manually position and point the Robot in the correct direction.
+You may also need to adjust the Launch and Bounce points in your patterns according to the space that is available.

 ![Playlist Image](../assets/images/ControllerSettings.png){: width="300" .align-center }